 Most hybrid apps will also require a constant internet connection to function.
 If you want your app to have the significant offline capability, hybridization may not be the best for you.

 Hybrid apps will generally run a little slower than native ones.
 Information has to be translated from the application to your codebase and back.
 This takes longer for responses than a native application would.

 Mobile application development requires time and money.
-When picking between native and hybrid apps, there are three big factors that really determine which development style will work best for you.
+When picking between native and hybrid apps, three big factors determine which development style will work best for you.
 These are budget, time constraints, and performance.

 Hybrid apps will always be cheaper to develop than native apps.
 You can hire a single development team to create one shared codebase.
 A single change will simultaneously update all platforms.